IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Re-add debugging for PID
   - Possibly multithreaded
 - Clean-up code
-- Relative turn point should not work (fix)
+- Relative turn point does not work (fix)